 A PCF may support monitoring of data rate per S-NSSAI for a UE.
 The monitoring is performed by aggregating the Session-AMBR values and the MBR values allocated to each PCC Rule (belonging to a GBR service data flow) in all PDU Sessions established for a UE in that S-NSSAI.
 To enable this monitoring, the SMF selects the same PCF instance for all PDU Sessions of the UE to the S-NSSAI that is subject to this monitoring, this is achieved as described in clause 6.3.7.1 of TS 23.501 [2], for example by using local operator policies in the SMF, SUPI ranges or explicit indication from the AMF to select the PCF selected for the UE.

+The SMF may report to the PCF that enforcement of the UE-Slice-MBR is supported and not feasible as described in clause 5.7.1.10 of TS 23.501 [2].

 If the monitored data rate per S-NSSAI for a UE reaches a certain percentage of the UE-Slice-MBR value for that S-NSSAI (detected via operator defined thresholds), the PCF may apply a policy decision to strengthen the traffic restrictions for individual PDU Sessions or PCC rules (e.g. to change Session-AMBR value (if allowed by the HPLMN) or update PCC Rule(s) to change QoS or charging keys(s)) and interact with the SMF accordingly.
 When the data rate per S-NSSAI for a UE falls below that percentage of the UE-Slice-MBR value, the PCF may relax the traffic restrictions for individual PDU Sessions or PCC rules.

 NOTE 1: It is recommended to avoid frequent policy decisions which trigger a signalling with the UE (like change of Session-AMBR or change of MBR in a PCC rule belonging to a GBR service data flow).